philipp-michelfeit/Design-Patterns/README.md

 - [x] Encapsulate what varies
 - [x] Favor composition over inheritance
 - [x] Program to an interface, not an implementation
 - [x] Strive for loosely coupled designs between objects that interact
+- [x] Classes should be open for extension, but closed for modification

 ## OO Patterns